Face-Balanced Putter

 Frequently asked questions

-It depends on your stroke path — face-balanced putters generally suit a straighter-back-and-through stroke, while a stroke with more natural arc often pairs better with a toe-hang putter.
+It depends on your path — this suits a straight-back-and-through motion, while more natural arc usually pairs better with toe-hang.

 Related terms

-- Toe-Hang PutterA toe-hang putter has its head weighted so the toe droops noticeably when the shaft is balanced on a finger — a design that naturally works with a stroke that has an arcing, opening-and-closing rotation.
+- Toe-Hang PutterA toe-hang putter has its head weighted.
+As a result, the toe droops noticeably when the shaft is balanced on a finger.
+This means a design that naturally works with a stroke that has an arcing, opening-and-closing rotation.

 - Mallet PutterA mallet putter uses a larger, often geometric head shape with weight pushed to the perimeter for high forgiveness and, frequently, a face-balanced design suited to a straighter-back-and-through stroke.

-- Putter FittingPutter fitting matches length, lie angle, loft, and head style (toe-hang versus face-balanced) to a golfer's actual stroke path, using a putting-specific launch monitor rather than the general club fitting most golfers already get.
+- Putter FittingPutter fitting matches length, lie angle, loft, and head style (toe-hang versus face-balanced) to a golfer's actual stroke path.
+This uses a putting-specific launch monitor rather than the general club fitting most golfers already get.

 - Putting StrokeThe putting stroke is the controlled pendulum motion that rolls the ball along the intended line.
 Good mechanics include a square face at impact, consistent tempo, and path that matches the putter's arc.